FurballCat/GameEngine/README.md

 Game - game specific code that cannot be reused in another game.

 ### Naming convention
-Code uses snake_naming_convention with prefix for specific engine component: 'fr_' rendering, 'fa_' animation, 'fc_' core, etc., and postfix for types '_t'.
+Types uses PascalCase and functions use camelCase.
+All with Fc or fc prefix, like FcType and fcFunc.
 Since Racket is used for scripts and game data structure definitions, the naming here is skewer-style: 'player-idle-01', 'rock-01', and so on.
 Each asset has to be identified by unique file name.
 This simplifies resource pipelines.